mgifford/a11y-contracting/Accessibility-Procurement-Pilot-Modified.md

 #### 4.3.1 Implementation Support

-The Contractor will provide technical support to Canada, as the Solution is implemented on the production environment.
-The Contractor must make resources with the knowledge required to implement the Solution on Canada’s production environment available via telephone and email to Canada during the implementation of the Solution.
+The Contractor will provide technical support to GC, as the Solution is implemented on the production environment.
+The Contractor must make resources with the knowledge required to implement the Solution on GC’s production environment available via telephone and email to GC during the implementation of the Solution.

 #### Deliverable(s)

-Professional services in the form of technical support to Canada during the implementation of the Solution.
+Professional services in the form of technical support to GC during the implementation of the Solution.

 Due Date: To be determined in accordance with the Contractor’s Design and Implementation Plan.